-There are many other shrines and temples in Nikkō area.v There’s much to see!
+There are many other shrines and temples in Nikkō area.
+There’s much to see!

 Like the charming vermillion bridge called Shin-kyō, the Rin’nō-ji temple (which was built by the monk who first brought Buddhism in Nikkō) and the Futarasan Shrine.

-As it is one of my favorite destinations, I have been to Nikkō several times.
+As it is one of our favorite destinations, we have been to Nikkō several times.

 The trains running on the Nikkō Line give the feeling of matching the atmosphere with their retro colors.

-Since Tōshō-gū Shrine is not very far, I went there by foot from the station.
+Since Tōshō-gū Shrine is not very far, we went there by foot from the station.
 Along the way tourist information offices, souvenir shops and restaurants are scattered here and there.

-While I was getting closer to the shrine I could see the vermillion bridge called Shin-kyō: it is one of the Three Famous Bridges of Japan, and it is also a World Heritage.
+While we were getting closer to the shrine we could see the vermillion bridge called Shin-kyō: it is one of the Three Famous Bridges of Japan, and it is also a World Heritage.
 The other two bridges are the Kinta-kyō in Iwakuni and the Saru-hashi located in Yamanashi Prefecture.

 Sightseeing the area in autumn is recommended because of the red foliage, but summer’s fresh green leaves are also nice.